adileo/zattera.dev/README.md

    (Hetzner, eu)               (home server, NAT)
 ```

 Desired state is declared, replicated via Raft, and continuously reconciled.
 Kill a node: stateless replicas reschedule in seconds.
 Export the whole platform as YAML with `zattera state export`.
-Read the full [specification](./paas-specification.md).

 ## Non-goals